ltrentmann/PyPSA-DESOpt-Heat/README.md

 For more details, visit the [topotherm GitHub repository](https://github.com/jylambert/topotherm) or refer to the original research paper:
 > Lambert, Jerry and Ceruti, Amedeo and Spliethoff, Hartmut, Benchmark of Mixed-Integer Linear Programming Formulations for District Heating Network Design.
 Energy, Volume 308, 2024, 132885, ISSN 0360-5442, https://doi.org/10.1016/j.energy.2024.132885

 For a more detailed description of the PyPSA components, refer to the [PyPSA Documentation](https://pypsa.readthedocs.io/) or consult the following publication:

 > T. Brown, J. Hörsch, D. Schlachtberger, *PyPSA: Python for Power System Analysis*, Journal of Open Research Software, 6(1), 2018.
 DOI: [10.5334/jors.188](https://doi.org/10.5334/jors.188).
 Available at [arXiv:1707.09913](https://arxiv.org/abs/1707.09913).

+If generation timeseries of renewables like, PV, ST or COPs and standing loss timeseries of TES are needed run `preprocessing_ts.py`

 ## Installation